Security vs Privacy vs Anonymity

 On this page, I want to explain privacy, security, and anonymity.
 These subjects often compliment each other, but they are not always dependent on each other.
 It is important to remember that to some extent, there are no wrong answers here.
 It is okay to pick a product because you value security even though that product may offer little in the way of privacy (though I don't encourage that).
 It's also okay to pick a product that provides privacy even though it doesn't provide anonymity.
 And it's even okay to pick a product that doesn't provide security if it does provide one of the other features.
 The important thing is that you need to be aware what these products and services are offering you so that you can use them correctly.

-- Privacy is the ability to control information.
-This can refer to your identity, but it more refers to information about your identity, like your words, ideas, beliefs, images, or bank information.
+- Privacy is “the quality or state of being apart from observation; secrecy.”
+I call it the ability to control information.
+This can refer to your identity, but can also refer to information about your identity, like your words, ideas, beliefs, images, or bank information.
+Using the above house again, privacy can be thought of as your ability to control who has the key or the address.

-- Anonymity is the ability to be completely unknown by anyone.
-Anonymity can be thought of as privacy on steriods, but while privacy refers more to information ABOUT you, anonymity refers more to your actual identity.
+- Anonymity is the state of being anonymous, or “of unknown authorship or origin, not named or identified.”
+It is the ability to be completely unknown by anyone.
+Anonymity can be thought of as privacy on steroids, but while privacy refers more to information ABOUT you, anonymity refers more to your actual identity.

 Security without Privacy or Anonymity